-As it became Carla’s time to decide where to go for high school, many things came to her mind.
+As it became Carla’s time to decide where to go to high school, many things came to her mind.
 While all the other kids were looking at schools in Queens New York, Carla knew she wanted to attend a school focusing in on an artistic career in Manhattan.
 Diverse artistic opportunities, is one of the true blessings of living in New York City.
-She researched performing arts school, and announced to her parents that she wanted to go to The High School of Performing Arts.
+She researched performing arts school and announced to her parents that she wanted to go to The High School of Performing Arts.

 “Five days a week after school until 10:00 pm, and all day Saturday and Sunday, I trained.
 I studied everything… ballet, gymnastics, jazz, tap, voice, and the dramatic arts.”